ctfer-io/ctfd-chall-manager/webdocs/learn-more/mana/_index.md

 ## FAQ

-### Why aren't previous coupon prices updated?

-We modeled the mana mechanism on a pricing strategy similar to retail: prices can fluctuate during promotions, and when an item is returned, the customer receives the price paid at purchase.
-This approach allows CTF administrators to adjust challenge costs dynamically while maintaining consistency.

 ### Why can administrators bypass the mana check?

-During CTF events, administrators might need to deploy instances for users who have exhausted their mana.
-While coupons will still be generated and mana consumed, administrators can set the cost to 0 at the challenge level to waive the charge if needed.
+During CTF events, administrators have the ability to deploy instances for users who have run out of mana.
+While users see their mana as consumed, administrators can override this by setting the mana cost to 0 at the challenge level.